-My research focuses on statistic and mathematical methods to understand the distribution, risk factors and determinants of infectious tropical diseases and the impact of control interventions.
-I have mainly worked on vector bone diseases including Chagas disease, Zika and Malaria.
-After finishing my PhD on Infectious Disease Epidemiology I was postdoc with the Vaccine Impact Modelling Consortium (VIMC).
-I'm currently a MRC Research Fellow looking at the global disease burden of Chikungunya virus, among other topics.
+I'm a Research Fellow at Imperial College London.
+My research focuses on statistic and mathematical methods to understand the determinants of the spread of infection diseases and the impact of control strategies.
+I have mainly worked on vector bone diseases including Chagas disease, Zika, Chikungunya and Malaria, and more recently on emerging infections and vaccine preventable diseases, with a particular focus in Latin America.
+After finishing my PhD on Infectious Disease Epidemiology I did a postdoc with the Vaccine Impact Modelling Consortium (2017).
+I was awarded the MRC Rutherford Fund Fellowship 2017-2020.

 The Vaccine Impact Modelling Consortium (VIMC) is a large project lead by Dr Tini Garske and supported by GAVI, the Vaccine Alliance, and the Bill & Melinda Gates Foundation.
 The project includes over a dozen independent modelling groups in several institutions and countries.
 I am part of the Core Scientific Team that looks at modelling comparison, aggregation and quality standards for modelling the impact of vaccination programmes in low and middle-income countries, for a wide range of vaccine preventable diseases that includes: Hepatitis B, Haemophilus influenzae type B (Hib), Human Papillomavirus (HPV), Japanese encephalitis (JE), Meningitis A, Measles, Pneumococcal disease, Rotavirus, Rubella and Yellow Fever.